EvgenyKarataev/3DModel-physics-project/README.md

 3DModel-physics-project
 =======================

-3D simulation of the electrostatic energy-analyzer of beam of charged partices
+3D simulation of the electrostatic energy-analyzer of beam of charged particles

 First project in Delphi with OpenGL for science project in physics class in my high school.